Mimigris/EasyRPG-Compatibilty-List/README.md

 Muma Rope (v32.0 and -) - The R-Maze map crashes the game on visit due to the lack of generate dungeon (see issue [#2474](https://github.com/EasyRPG/Player/issues/2474)); the Black Water sounds are crispy (see issue [#3045](https://github.com/EasyRPG/Player/issues/3045))
 Nehan II Darkness Fantasy - Invalid IDAT image for the ChipSet making your character not being able to be seen (see issue [#856](https://github.com/EasyRPG/Player/issues/856))
 Nightmare Game Secret Memory (Zh_Cn) - requires a password in-game that cannot be typed due to the keyboard not being supported (see issues [#2522](https://github.com/EasyRPG/Player/issues/2522) and [#2656](https://github.com/EasyRPG/Player/issues/2656))
+[The Gray Garden (Vi)](https://gametungtrai.blogspot.com/2023/10/blog-post_21.html) - Text not properly displayed due to the use of a different font for some characters
 [THUNDER WINDY](https://viprpg2020kohaku.xxxxxxxx.jp/entry16.html) - Maniac patch game, Set Game Option used to make the game be faster (so extremely slow on the Player), Change Picture IDs used